readmeio/rdme/documentation/migration-guide.md

    - Complete command reference in [the `documentation/commands` directory](https://github.com/readmeio/rdme/tree/v9/documentation/commands)
    - Detailed usage examples and parameter descriptions
-   - Structured by command category for easy navigation
+   - Structured by command category for intuitive navigation

 2. **Improved CLI Experience**
    - Overhauled help screens with detailed examples to improve readability and ease of use